Darren Powell: Hampton & Richmond Borough

 In April 2013, Powell and first-team coach Paul Barry took charge of Hampton & Richmond Borough, now in the National League South, on a caretaker basis until the end of the season after manager Mark Harper resigned his position.
 The pair were installed as the permanent management team in May 2013.

 The pair helped the side go nine matches unbeaten between 3 December 2013 and 21 January 2014.
 At the end of the 2013–14 season, the side finished in twelfth place in the league.
 The club went on to win the Middlesex Senior Cup after beating Wealdstone 3–2.

-However, a poor start to the 2014–15 season saw Powell sacked along with Barry after Hampton & Richmond lost 3–2 to VCD Athletic in the FA Cup Qualifying Round on 13 September 2014.
+However, a poor start to the 2014–15 season saw Powell sacked along with Barry after Hampton & Richmond lost 3–2 to VCD Athletic in the FA Cup qualifying round on 13 September 2014.
 After leaving the club, Powell enrolled on the Elite Coaches Apprenticeship Scheme and acquired his A Licence.

 Crystal Palace

 On 24 February 2015, Powell joined the academy coaching team at Crystal Palace.
+In March 2023, after Roy Hodgson returned as manager with Paddy McCarthy as his assistant, Powell was appointed as head-coach of the under-21 team.